wp-plugins/role-scoper/readme.txt

 * BugFix : Grammatically customized capability names were not mirrored in RS Role Definitions
 * BugFix : Link Category Manager role assignments were ineffective
 * BugFix : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability
+* BugFix : File Attachment Filtering rules were not updated for new attachments, under some configurations

 #### 1.3.28 - 18 Mar 2011